dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 `cd ISProgram`
 `perl EstimateESS.pl ../Results/Exit.txtWeightYears.txt`

 This will create a file called FinalStats.txt .
+If this script is ran many times, the results from every run will be printed in a new line after the last line of the file.
 In this file, you will see the ESS's printed in the first columns for each value of selection in the order given in the table provided by the variable SelectionValuesToEvaluate.
 Then you will see the expected allele ages followed by the standard deviation of the allele ages.
 See the section 'Importance sampling' for a description of what the ESS's are.
 We recommend only trusting estimates of L(4Ns, allele frequency, Demographic scenario | L) on the values of selection s where you have a high ESS number, at least a number bigger than 100.

 ## 3) Generate a table that computes the likelihoods of L(alpha, beta, allele frequency, Demographic scenario | L) for two parameters alpha and gamma of a partially collapsed gamma distribution